 Maybe the difference between astronomy and astrology stems from the difference between the physical world and the experiential world.
 Because of its lack of operational efficiency, we have assumed that astrology doesn’t work.
 Astronomy explains the cosmos’ physical characteristics as a scientific study, while astrology intends to frame how we experience it.
-In her 2018 book entitled Error and Loss, Ashley Curtis outlined her intuitive approach to reality and claimed that “reason has become our chief instinct”, but “not because it leads to knowledge of an objective reality, but simply because it works”.
+In her 2018 book, Error and Loss, Ashley Curtis outlined her intuitive approach to reality and claimed that “reason has become our chief instinct” but “not because it leads to knowledge of an objective reality, but simply because it works.”
 This “idea of reason as so transparently truth-delivering that it needs no justification” is an evolutionary advantage we have embraced.
 The problem with reason is that it reflects our assumptions about what we consider reasonable more than reality itself.
 She concludes that “our real search for truth and meaning cannot but be experiential.”

 I usually shy away from words like truth, for I am unsure that there is an ultimate truth, and I believe in myriads of bits of experience and feeling in the Universe, each with their own subjective view.
 Truth isn’t on the list of words, like avoidance, nothingness, and beyond, that cast a spell on me, for my truth is beyond.
 Beyond distance, beyond the horizon.
 Beyond the reach of imagination, beyond the heliosphere.
 Beyond appearance, beyond physical reach.
 Beyond the known world, beyond our earthly life.
 Beyond ourselves, beyond the grave.
 Beyond reality, beyond possibility.
 Beyond hope, beyond illusions.
 Beyond limits, beyond understanding.
 Beyond individual needs, concerns, bubbles, and beyond the visible.